-- They can produce higher returns on investment compared to other real estate investment opportunities.
+- They can produce higher returns on investment than other real estate investment opportunities.

-On the other hand, there are also cons of greenfield development:
+On the other hand, there are also cons of greenfield developments:

-- They are sometimes in a less desirable location compared to an infill project on a brownfield site.
+- They are sometimes in less desirable locations, compared to infill projects on brownfield sites.

 - There is a higher risk of running into a permitting issue.